-In 1968 the original group disbanded and the members pursued individual goals.
-They have periodically rejoined for performances, however, to the delight of their fans.
-Judith Durham's voice has stayed beautiful over the years, at least until relatively recently.
-She experienced a brain hemorrhage in 2013 just before turning seventy.
+In 1968, the original group disbanded and the members pursued individual goals.
+They periodically rejoined for performances, however, to the delight of their fans.
+Judith Durham's voice stayed beautiful over the years.
+Unfortunately, she experienced a brain hemorrhage in 2013 just before turning seventy.
 Although she had to learn how to read musical scores again, her voice was unaffected.
 The second video of The Seekers below was recorded in 2014 after her recovery.
 The performance is as lovely as ever.

 High above, the dawn is waking

 Sadly, Judith Durham died on August 5th, 2022 at the age of 79.
 Her death was due to complications arising from a chronic lung disease.
 She will be greatly missed.

 The Value of Folk Music

 The folk music genre contains a wide variety of music.
 At its best, it really is music of the people, or folk.
 Although the songs in this article first appeared in the 1960s, I and many others still like them.
 They were written in a different political and social climate, but some of the issues that they present are unfortunately relevant today.

 Folk music is often entertaining and enjoyable.
 It can sometimes serve additional purposes.
 It can create a sense of community in the players or listeners.
 It can also celebrate or transmit information about a particular culture, religion, or incident in history.
 Sometimes, it can raise awareness about an issue.
 I think that the many subgenres of folk music, including folk rock music, add to its value.

 Linda Crampton (author) from British Columbia, Canada on August 10, 2020:

 Hi, Peggy.
 Remembering and hearing music from our past can be very enjoyable.
 It is for me!